Netflix cancels Turkey series in row over gay character | DW | 24.07.2020

 Screenwriter Yorenc had apparently offered to find ways to accommodate last-minute changes in accordance with RTÜK's standards, writes Altyazi Fasikul.
 But, according to Variety Magazine, Netflix preferred to pull the plug on the production while still agreeing to fully pay the If Only team.

-The company might now be $5 million (€4.5 million) in the red following the series' cancellation.
+Turkish daily HaberTurk reported that the series' cancellation would cost Netflix $5 million (€4.5 million).
 But Netflix said in a statement that it remained "deeply committed to our Turkish members and the creative community in Turkey."

 Yorenc said she believes Netflix took the difficult last-minute decision as a matter of principle, refusing to accept government-mandated script changes.